Connect with others who understand.

 What Is Genetic Screening for HCM?

-HCM is usually inherited and is the most common genetic heart disease.
+HCM is commonly inherited and is the most common genetic heart disease.
 It’s an autosomal dominant condition, meaning a person needs to inherit a mutated gene from only one parent to develop it.
-A person with HCM has a 50 percent chance of passing the condition to their children.
+A person with HCM has a 50 percent chance of passing the variant to their children, though this doesn’t necessarily mean those children will have HCM.

 HCM is usually inherited and is the most common genetic heart disease.

-HCM can also be caused by high blood pressure and aging.
 In some people, the cause of HCM is not known.
-It’s estimated that 1 out of every 500 people have HCM.
+It’s estimated that 1 out of every 500 people has HCM.
 HCM is a chronic disease that can get worse over time, but early treatment and lifestyle changes can reduce the risk of complications.

 What Causes Gene Mutations?